Property Tax Appeal in a Declining Market: How to Prove Your Home Lost Value

 Frequently Asked Questions

 When home prices fall, assessments often lag behind by one to two years.
 You can appeal by showing recent comparable sales at lower prices, declining median values in your area, increasing days on market, and rising inventory.
-The key is proving that your assessed value reflects yesterday's market, not today's.
+The key is proving that the market declined as of the official valuation date.

 Why Assessments Lag Behind Market Declines?

-This is your primary evidence.
-Pull sales from the most recent 3-6 months and compare them to sales from the period used to set your assessment.
+Your primary evidence is recent comparable sales at lower prices compared to the period used to set your assessment.
+Pull sales from the most recent 3-6 months and compare them to sales from the earlier period.
 If the newer sales are lower, the trend is clear.
+Present both time periods side by side.

 What If the Market Stabilized??